 NHS costing is going through a massive transformation, moving from costing based on averages to costing the actual care individual patients receive.
 Patient-Level Information and Costing Systems (PLICS) bring together healthcare activity information with financial information in one place.
 PLICS provides detailed information about how resources are used at patient-level, for example, staff, drugs, and diagnostic tests.

 All acute trusts are required by NHS England and NHS Improvement to calculate their costs at patient level, and over the next couple of years the same will be true for mental health, community and ambulance services, with early adopters already having achieved this.
 Reference costs are gradually being replaced by PLICS, and from 2019 the national cost collection for acute trusts is PLICS rather than reference costs.

 NHS England and NHS Improvement’s Approved Costing Guidance sets out the costing approach that NHS trusts must follow, with a set of healthcare costing standards.

 PLICS, combined with other data sources, provides trusts with a rich source of information to help understand their patients and their services.

 Improving value is a high priority in healthcare.
-Linking patient-level costs with outcomes allows the NHS to promote value for patient i.e. ensure that the resources they have are used in the most effective way possible to provide high quality care to all patients/service users.
+Linking patient-level costs with outcomes allows the NHS to promote value for patients i.e. ensure resources are used in the most effective way possible to provide high quality care to all patients/service users.

 To find out more about the power of PLICS become a member and join the Institute network.